-Outcomes Achieved During 2020: During 2020, 361 Johnson County residents were served by the program.
-Throughout 2020, 98% of How to Cope participants reported an increase in knowledge regarding the harmful effects of alcohol, tobacco, and other drugs; 94% of Caring for Kids participants reported an increase in knowledge regarding the harmful effects of alcohol, tobacco, and other drugs.
-There were 7 sites for LifeSkills Training in Johnson County in 2020.
-Of those seven groups, three of them completed the program, others did not due to Covid-19.
-Students completing the program demonstrated an average increase of 18% in knowledge gained about the harmful effects of substance use and positive attitudes related to protective life skills.
+Outcomes Achieved During 2021: During 2021, 1,967 Johnson County residents were served by the programs.
+Throughout 2021, 97% of How to Cope participants reported an increase in knowledge regarding the harmful effects of alcohol, tobacco, and other drugs; 97% of Caring for Kids participants reported an increase in knowledge regarding the harmful effects of alcohol, tobacco, and other drugs.
+100% of LifeSkills Training participants in Johnson County demonstrated an increase in knowledge with an average increase of 13% in knowledge gained about the harmful effects of substance use and positive attitudes related to protective life skills.
+87% of clients in recovery support sustained or increased motivation to change based on the Stages of Change Readiness and Treatment Eagerness Scale assessment tool and 61% of clients utilizing recovery support demonstrated a decrease in severity of substance use disorder based on Addiction Severity Index measurements.